joejcollins/rhapsody-angel/queens/sonja.md

 # Sonja
-## 9 x 9 F + 3S
+## 9 x 9 F
-## 2018 Queen Marked
+## 2018 Queen Unmarked

-2019-08-27 Opened the door on the candy plug so the bees can start eating their way in.

-2019-08-24 Created a nuc using a couple of frames of brood from on [Grace]({{ site.baseurl }}/queens/grace/) and frames with stores.
-Attracted the bees on to these frames through a queen excluder, just in case there is a queen in there (I am guessing only a 5-10 % chance).
-Introduced a caged imported Carniolan queen.
+2019-09-07 Lots of brood, saw the new queen, seems that I was wrong.

 2019-08-23 No brood, queen definitely swarmed.
 Needs a new queen or to get united with another colony.
 They have been queenless for only 3 weeks so there is no hurry.